An arm lift, medically known as a brachioplasty, is a surgical procedure to remove excess fat deposits and loose skin in the upper arm.

 First and foremost, all prospective patients of the arm lift procedure should be in good overall health, a nonsmoker, and have realistic expectations for their surgery and results.
 Arm lift patients should also have a desire to have flabby, excess skin and fatty tissue in the upper arms removed.

 Brachioplasty is performed under general or sedation anesthesia and will typically last about three hours.
-During surgery, Dr. Koenig will place incisions along the inside of the upper arm, usually running from the armpit to the elbow.
-He will then apply liposuction techniques as needed to reduce excess fatty tissue from the area.
-Excess skin will then be trimmed away to create a tighter contour of the underside of the upper arm.
+During surgery, Dr. Kalnoki will place incisions along the inside of the upper arm, usually running from the armpit to the elbow.
+She will then apply liposuction techniques as needed to reduce excess fatty tissue from the area.
+She then trims away excess skin to create a tighter contour of the underside of the upper arm.
 The incisions will be sutured closed at the end of the surgery.

-At the Quatela Center for Plastic Surgery, Dr. William J. Koenig provides his arm lift surgery patients with the expertise, experience, and precision they need for optimum results.
-He will create and customize a treatment plan that addresses your individual concerns to help you achieve your desired results.
+At the Quatela Center for Plastic Surgery, Dr. Kalnoki provides her arm lift surgery patients with the expertise, experience, and precision they need for optimum results.
+She will create and customize a treatment plan that addresses your individual concerns to help you achieve your desired results.

 Every surgery and surgical patient is unique, but most arm lift surgeries last around three hours from start to finish.

-Dr. Koenig performs surgeries at the Lindsay House Surgery Center, a fully licensed multi-specialty ambulatory surgery center located at the Quatela Center in Rochester, New York.
+Dr. Kalnoki performs surgeries at the Lindsay House Surgery Center, a fully licensed multi-specialty ambulatory surgery center located at the Quatela Center in Rochester, New York.

 Many of the patients seeking arm lift surgery do so to address excess skin and fat present in the upper arms.
-Small amounts of fat may not require the addition of liposuction, but Dr. Koenig will discuss his surgical plan with you at an arm lift consultation.
+Small amounts of fat may not require the addition of liposuction, but Dr. Kalnoki will discuss her surgical plan with you at an arm lift consultation.

 An arm lift procedure involves incisions from under the arm pit to the elbow to remove excess fat and skin.
 Liposuction in the arms uses small incisions to remove fatty tissue alone, but Smartlipo will cause some skin refraction.